The JAM Minor (Journalism and Media)

 - Junior year progress requirement:

-- By the end of the junior year, students should have completed a minimum of 3 courses; or have a completion plan approved by the DUS, Professor Stephen Buckley.
-Don’t hesitate to reach out to Prof. Buckley if you have any questions about your timeline for completing the requirements.
+- By the end of the junior year, students should have completed a minimum of 3 courses; or have a completion plan approved by the DUS, Professor Philip Napoli.
+Don’t hesitate to reach out to Prof. Napoli if you have any questions about your timeline for completing the requirements.

 - Engagement Requirement: